-The Aquarium’s new summer exhibition focusing on coral reefs will open to the public this summer.
+The Aquarium’s new summer exhibition focusing on coral reefs will open to members on Friday, June 12, and to the public on Sunday, June 14.
 Coral Reefs: Nature’s Underwater Cities will showcase the beauty and diversity of coral reefs and their animal residents in the Aquarium’s newly reimagined Tropical Pacific Gallery.
 Visitors will be able to learn more about coral reefs, the threats they face, and what you can do to help save them.

 The Aquarium will also debut a new show in its Honda Pacific Visions Theater giving visitors the opportunity to experience a virtual dive and see coral reefs up close.
 This new original show will play daily in Pacific Visions.